arrilot/laravel-widgets/README.md

 {!!
 Widget::recentNews(['count' => 10]) !!}
 ```
 `['count' => 10]` is a config array.
 Notice that you don't need to map the config array and class properties in constructor.
-It's done automatically behind the scene.
+It's done automatically behind the scenes.

 #### Using additional parameters